RicCampbell/FAIR4RS_repos_dois/learners/setup.md

 ### Details

-No specific software will be required for this lesson, however please make sure you can access your account on the University of Sheffield's institutional repository [ORDA](https://orda.shef.ac.uk), having a GItHub account and a ready made repository would also be benificial.
+No specific software will be required for this lesson, however please make sure you can access your account on the University of Sheffield's institutional repository [ORDA](https://orda.shef.ac.uk).
+Having a GitHub account and a ready made repository would also be beneficial.

 :::::::::::::::::::::::::::::::::::::::::::::::::::